-Fact is, though, that in my profession as a journalist, I’m dead if I’m not as honest, reliable and truthful as I can possibly be.
+Fact is, though, that in my profession as a journalist and communications consultant, I’m dead if I’m not as honest, reliable and truthful as I can possibly be.
 I have to earn the trust of my readers.
 Without that, I have nothing.

 On a personal level, I hate clutter.
 So, I’ll try my hardest to prevent it here.
 That includes content or ads that don’t contribute to the mission of this site.

 I also hate it when people think my opinions are for sale.